-- The land is being retained by Council to be consolidated with the operational allotments either side the land for use by the Community Groups who have a licence to occupy the adjoining land. - The land subject to reclassification will offer the three local not for profit community organisations a greater licensed area affording them the opportunity to expand their operations on site as needed.
-In turn, this benefit will flow on to the local community who will be party to the community groups expanded services and support networks currently on offer. - o) how council will ensure funds remain available to fund proposed open space sites or improvements referred to in justifying the reclassification, if relevant to the proposal - Council has a long standing resolution to apply any funds obtained from the sale or lease of public land for an appropriate community purpose. - In this case, the land is to remain vested in Council as operational land, which is consistent with the classification of the adjacent land owned by Council. - The area of land will be included in the licensed area for use by the community groups party to a licence agreement on the adjacent Council owned land. - p) a Land Reclassification (part lots) Map, in accordance with any standard technical requirements for spatial datasets and maps, if land to be reclassified does not apply to the whole lot - A new Land Reclassification (Part Lots) Map will need to be created as there is currently no map tile covering the subject land.
+- The intention is to lease a section of the land for an appropriate low intensity use compatible with the current primary purpose of the land. - The land is not intended to be sold, but to remain in Council's ownership to support the operation of the Robertson Sewerage System.

+- o) how council will ensure funds remain available to fund proposed open space sites or improvements referred to in justifying the reclassification, if relevant to the proposal - Council has a long standing resolution to apply any funds obtained from the sale or lease of public land for an appropriate community purpose. - p) a Land Reclassification (part lots) Map, in accordance with any standard technical requirements for spatial datasets and maps, if land to be reclassified does not apply to the whole lot - A new Land Reclassification (Part Lots) Map will need to be created as there is currently no map tile covering the subject land.
 Council is liaising with the Department of Planning, Industry and Environment's GIS Team to create this map. - q) preliminary comments by a relevant government agency, including an agency that dedicated the land to council, if applicable. - Responses from relevant authorities will be provided at exhibition stage in accordance with the Gateway Determination.